What do the numbers on the Statement of Results mean?

 Can I request a remark?

 ACER states that UMAT results are released ‘only after careful calculation and extensive checking’ and that ‘errors in scoring are highly unlikely’.
 However, it is possible to apply for a re-check of your answer sheet if you believe there may have been an error.
 In the past, a few students’ UMAT scores were adjusted upwards, although this is rare.
-Requests for recheck must be submitted through your ACER online account by 14 October 2016.
-It costs $85.
+Requests for recheck must be submitted through your ACER online account.

 What if I don’t get a UMAT or ATAR high enough for medicine?